bhj/cdgraphics/README.md

 ### `render([number])`

 Renders the frame at the given playback position (in seconds).
-If no value is provided, the canvas will be re-painted with the last rendered frame.
+Calling without a parameter will re-paint the last-rendered frame to the canvas.

 This method is designed to be used with [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) and the [currentTime](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio#attr-currentTime) property of an HTMLMediaElement (usually an `<audio>` element).
 The following excerpt demonstrates a basic render loop:

  ```js
 let frameId